'Star Wars: The Rise of Skywalker' early Chicago showings begin Thursday, opens nationwide Friday

 CHICAGO (WLS) -- The wait is almost over!
 The third and final film in the "Star Wars" saga opens Friday, but you can see it at select theaters in the Chicago area starting Thursday afternoon.

 The early shows start at 6 p.m. and continue through the night.
-On the eve of the opening, actors Keri Russell and Oscar Isaac reflected on their roles.
+Fans came out in droves, dressed in their best intergalactic space saga costumes.

-Russell may have been seen this week on a Star Wars premiere red carpet, but in "The Rise of Skywalker" her new mysterious character, a scoundrel with suspect loyalties, is completely masked.
-That means less time in the makeup chair.
+"I want to go see it again, like I might go see it again tonight," said Rebecca Stoner, fan.
+"It was amazing.
+Just absolutely amazing."

-"Not a lot, not a lot.
-I know, that's the beauty of that helmet.
-Your costume does take a little more time to put on," she said.
-"Yes, no hair and makeup which was highly enjoyable."
+"It was incredible.
+I didn't see a single person in there that wasn't laughing or crying or anything," said John Krasnow, fan.

 'Star Wars: The Rise of Skywalker' early Chicago showings begin Thursday, opens nationwide Friday